Prathmesh8860/USA-Shopping-Trend-Analysis--Excel-Dashboard/README.md

 ### 🔑 Findings :

-Age & Gender: Most purchases came from customers between 18–45 years.
+  - **Age & Gender :** Most purchases came from customers between 18–45 years.

   - **Products :** 👕 Clothing and 👟 Footwear were the most bought categories.